Single chapter

 A little too much, at times.

 Lt.
-Commander became as soon as his shift was over and was always Baetokki when they weren’t on duty.
-Really, was on first-name basis with just about everyone on the ship.
+Commander null became null as soon as his shift was over and null was always Baetokki when they weren’t on duty.
+Really, null was on first-name basis with just about everyone on the ship.
 Except, of course, the Commander.
-She’d never treat them with anything but stiff formality, even , whom she seemed to be the closest to.
+She’d never treat them with anything but stiff formality, even null, whom she seemed to be the closest to.
 She also never talked to them about things that weren’t strictly official, never asked about their families or about how they were feeling.

 Not until, of course, Torfan.